-1. Award recipients will submit electronic quarterly programmatic reports to their OVSJG grant manager following the agency's programmatic report template.
-These reports will include a progress report on all objectives and outcomes as appropriate, any additional objectives and outcomes approved in their Grant's Award Terms and Conditions, and any required additional federal or District performance measures.

-- 2. Completed programmatic reports shall be submitted in electronic form to the OVSJG grant manager by the fifteenth (15) day of the month following the end of the quarter.
+- Award recipients will submit electronic quarterly programmatic reports to their OVSJG grant manager following the agency's programmatic report template.
+These reports will include a progress report on all objectives and outcomes as appropriate, any additional objectives and outcomes approved in their Grant's Award Terms and Conditions, and any required additional federal or District performance measures. - 2.
+Completed programmatic reports shall be submitted in electronic form to the OVSJG grant manager by the fifteenth (15) day of the month following the end of quarters one through three; fourth quarter reports are due by October 10th.
+If said date falls on a weekend or holiday, the deadline shall be the next business day.
 The grant manager will review the reports to ensure all requested information is included and identifies any questions or concerns.
 Shall there be any; the award recipient will be required to respond. - 3.
 If the report submitted by the award recipient identifies significant implementation challenges, the grant manager will initiate a conversation to discuss and develop a plan for resolving these concerns.
 This discussion and a resolution plan should be finalized no later than one month after receiving the initial report. - 4.
 OVSJG does not consider a reimbursement request complete and will not submit any requests for payment until all corresponding quarterly programmatic reports have been received and approved. - 5.
 In the event that the Department of Justice requires specific reports or information, OVSJG grant managers will attempt to incorporate these into the quarterly reporting template provided to award recipients at the start of the award period.